 “While I’ve valued my time here, I’ve accepted a role that aligns with my passion for [Industry/Skill].”

-Scenario 2: Relocation or Personal Reasons
+2: Relocation or Personal Reasons

 - Tone: Regretful but firm.